xiaolai/regular-investing-in-box/docs/en/README.md

 The results of the experiment showed that when the subjects were unable to control their loss aversion their amygdalae were extremely active.
 What are the amygdalae?
 They are two almond-shaped clusters of neurons in the brain that play an important role in our decision-making, memory, and emotions or moods.
 They can trigger emergency responses such as the fight or flight reflex when we are faced with danger.
 The amygdalae are small, but they are extremely important in processing emotions, particularly fear.

 If you look back on times when you have felt extremely fearful, you will remember that your fear wasn't just an emotional state, but also a physical one.
 Your heart rate increased, your stomach felt empty, you felt uncomfortable, and you began to sweat.
 You felt like your brain was empty, because your brain lacked blood and oxygen.
-This emergency response of the amygdalae was what doomed the subjects; it was what caused the subject to feel, "I knew  what was happening, but I couldn't control myself".
+This emergency response of the amygdalae was what doomed the subjects; it was what caused the subjects to feel, "I knew  what was happening, but I couldn't control myself".

 Even more disappointing is that we are unwilling to change.
 When our mistakes are pointed out to us, we become even more stubborn in our mistaken choices.
 At this point, you're probably thinking, "But I'm not like this, am I?"
 Allow me to answer for you: you are like this, because we are all like this to some extent.